6 5 As A Decimal

 Q3: Are there other methods to convert fractions to decimals besides long division?

 A3: Yes, you can use equivalent fractions to simplify the fraction before converting.
-For example, you could express 6/5 as 12/10, and then easily convert 12/10 to 1.2.
-You can also utilize a calculator with fraction capabilities.
+In practice, for example, you could express 6/5 as 12/10, and then easily convert 12/10 to 1.
+2. You can also make use of a calculator with fraction capabilities.

 Q4: What if the fraction results in a repeating decimal?